-Elective Unit (Min.
+Elective unit (Min.
 No. 8)

-1st semester Monday evening
+1st semester: Tuesday evening

 The unit provides an empathetic understanding of the different religions practised in Australia including the Aboriginal religions and the New Religious Movements, in their historic settings.
 The unit will begin with a description of religion itself and will conclude with an emphasis on comparative theology and inter religious dialogue.